YaningX/Yalgorithm/BUILDING1.md

 ###Where to run Maven from?

-It should be run in the top directory of Kerby.
+It should be run at the top directory of Kerby.

 ###Maven build goals: